 - Do you want to contribute to interdisciplinary heritage research?

-- Are you looking for specific heritage education?
+- Are you looking for heritage education or training?

 What I really like about heritage is that you’re not just engaged in academic research, but are also closely involved with what’s going on in society.
 You don’t just look at the material and intangible heritage itself, but also at the context of this heritage and try to provide an interpretation based on this.

 'Prof. dr. Pieter ter Keurs, Scientific Director Centre for Global Heritage and Development